dsrvlabs/vatz/docs/cli.md

 ```
 ~$ ./vatz start
 ```
-This will start VATZ with default config, that's been created from previous command `vatz init`. <br>
+This will start VATZ with the default config created from the previous vatz init command.
-You can set exact config file with flag --config such as
+You can set the exact config file with the --config flag, such as:
 ```
 ~$ ./vatz start --config /root/User/vatz-config.yaml
 ```